 SkinCeuticals is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “SkinCeuticals does not test any of its products or any of its ingredients on animals, anywhere in the world nor does SkinCeuticals delegate this task to others.
 The only possible exception is if regulatory authorities required it for safety or regulatory purposes.”